pvcraven/syllabi/source/CMSC-150.rst

 So if you turn in an assignment on the 8th and it is graded on the 10th at 10 am, then it can be fixed and submitted for a regrade any time up to the 17th at 10 am.

+To resubmit a lab you must resubmit it for grading on Scholar.
+Otherwise I won't know to grade it.
+Committing and pushing the file to Bitbucket isn't enough.

-You may only resubmit a lab once.
+You may only resubmit a lab once, unless the first time was just a missing graphic or something like that.

 Exceptions: Time during Fall and Thanksgiving Break isn't counted towards the seven days.
-All assignments and regrades must be in by Wednesday Dec 13 at 12:15 pm, even if you didn't get 10 days.
+All assignments and regrades must be in by Wednesday Dec 13 at 12:15 pm, even if you didn't get seven days.

 Course Assessment
 -----------------